flmiot/hdfpreview/README.md

 # Python application with a QT GUI (example project)

 This application makes use of the PyQT5 framework via the PyQtGraph package.
 To run this application, you will need to have PyQtGraph installed in your Python enviroment.
-With Anaconda, PyQtGraph can be easily done like this:
+With Anaconda this can be easily done like this:

 ```
 conda install -c anaconda pyqtgraph